IdolFest/nw-idolfest-website/src/markdown-pages/policies.md

 NWIF attendees should be aware that audio and/or video recordings are frequently made in convention areas and that their likenesses may appear in those recordings.
 Individual members agree to assign without compensation the use of their likeness(es) at NWIF for the use of promotional material such as highlights and videos.

-Attendees must comply with the NWIF anti-harassment policy when taking photos or videos of others.
+Everyone must comply with the NWIF anti-harassment policy when taking photos or videos of others.
 Be respectful and remember cosplay is not consent.

 Any panels or non-Northern-Lights performances may be recorded with the consent of the panelist or performer.

 Northern Lights Day 1 has a no audio/video recording policy (photos are okay).

 Northern Lights Day 2 allows audio/video recordings.

+This policy is specific to attendees.
+NWIF has staff photographers, who may take audio/video recordings during times when attendees are not permitted to record.

+If you are taking photos for personal use, we request that you give staff photographers priority and move out of their shot if asked.
+Thank you!